-To wash the rear window while the rear wiper is operating, turn the knob clockwise to the "the masher fluid sprays until you release the knob.
+To wash the rear window while the rear wiper is operating, turn the knob clockwise to the "to position.
+The washer fluid sprays until you release the knob.

-To wash the rear window when the rear wiper is not in use, turn the knob counterclockwise to the "[1]" position.
+To wash the rear window when the rear wiper is not in use, turn the knob counterclockwise to the "H" position.
 The washer fluid sprays, and 2 seconds later the rear wiper operates.
 Releasing the knob stops the washer fluid spray, and 3 seconds later the rear wiper stops.